Code

 p-value: 0.0001

-A p-value this small means: under 10,000 random shufflings, essentially none produced an effect as large as what we observed.
-The data are extremely surprising under the null hypothesis of no effect.
-The treatment works.
+Across 10,000 shufflings, zero produced an effect as large as observed; the \(+1\) correction is the only reason the value isn’t exactly 0.
+The data are extremely surprising under the null of no effect — strong evidence the drug works.

 TipThink About It